indolering/blang/README.md

 <blink>Blang.js</blink> uses an advanced loop optimization technique known as a "reverse while loop" for [ultimate
 speed](loop).

-Minified, <blink>Blang.js</blink> is only 225 BYTES!
+<blink>Blang.js</blink> is less than 50 BYTES in size!
+It's incredible!

 License Superiority
 -------------------
 <blink>Blang.js</blink> is available under the Microsoft Public License.
-While we would prefer to use the Microsoft Limited
+While we would prefer to use the Microsoft
-Reciprocal License (Ms-LRL), the Open Source mob has forced us to adopt an Open Source certified license.
+ Limited Reciprocal License (Ms-LRL), the Open Source mob has forced us to adopt an Open Source certified license.

-Divine Authority
+Spiritual Superiority
 ----------------
-The sourcecode was channeled by our leader **directly** from on-high during a 3-day bender.
-It wasn't just cloned from some other blink polyfill nor kludged together by copying and pasting examples from Wikipedia and StackOverflow.
+<blink>Blang.js</blink> was coded during a 3-day ~~bender~~ spiritual quest during which the almighty GOD himself
+ took control of the keyboard.
 Thus, it is prefect, akin to [TempleOS](temple).

 🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅